Laborieux-Axel/watchArxiv/README.md

 The script does a request to an advanced search on arxiv for all those authors and look at the total of articles.
-If it is greater than the stored total, then the difference corresponds to newly updated papers and can be extracted from the search and sent by email.
+If it is greater than the stored total, then the difference corresponds to newly uploaded papers and can be extracted from the search and sent by email.
 The total is then updated.

 ## Setting the environment